 The third session of my Newberry class “Discover Your German Ancestors’ Origins,” focused on finding German church records.
 Why are church records so important, you might ask?
 Church records are the main category of records that document our German ancestors’ vital events.
-Depending in the specific town, these records may date to the 1500s.
+Depending on the specific town, these records may date to the 1500s.
 Civil registration was not enacted in German areas until 1876 (October 1874 for Prussia).
 Exceptions to this statement are areas that were under Napoleon control in the early 1800s.
 Civil registration was enacted in those areas and some did continue the practice.
 Church records are a source that covered all areas, in theory.

 So how do you find them?
 My last blog post talked about identifying jurisdictions, including the town where the church would be located.
-Small towns often didn’t hold a church.
+Small towns often didn’t have a church.
 Residents had to travel to a nearby village.
 The search for church records may begin once the town for the church is known.